DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation: Experiments

 \subsection{Unsupervised DiMS}

 In previous sections, we assume access to a parallel dataset and feed a partially masked reference sentence to both student and teacher.
-One can replace reference sentences with synthetic samples generated by a pre-trained model.
-This relaxes the dependence on the target sentences and extends the use-cases of DiMS.
-We use the teacher to generate the samples and as usual, there is a trade-off between computation and sample quality i.e. using more decoding passes leads to better data while increasing the computational requirements.
-We refer to this unsupervised variant as U-DiMS.
+One can use the teacher to generate synthetic target sentences during the distillation.
+This relaxes the dependence on the references and enables using monolingual datasets for distillation.
+As usual, there is a trade-off between computation and sample quality i.e. using more decoding passes leads to better data while increasing the computational requirements.

+We refer to this unsupervised distillation variant as U-DiMS.
+Note that unsupervised only refers to the distillation, and for training the teacher we still require access to a parallel dataset.
 The only distinction between U-DiMS and DiMS is the usage of synthetic data generated by the teacher and the remaining parts are untouched.
 We run U-DiMS on WMT'14 De-En for CMLM and CMLMC using two iterative steps to generate the synthetic samples.
-Table~\ref{tab:unsup} shows the effectiveness of U-DiMS obtaining a similar performance to DiMS.
+Table~\ref{tab:unsup} shows the effectiveness of U-DiMS, obtaining a similar performance to DiMS.